Maximum of the membrane model on regular trees: Main results

-\item For scaling extremes we use a comparison theorem of \cite{hj90}, whose conditions require a good control on the covariance structure of the Gaussian process.
-The main contribution of the article is the analysis of the covariance structure for a membrane model on the tree.
+\item For scaling extremes we use a comparison theorem of \cite{hj90} that is based on Stein's method.
+There are many different approaches to the question of convergence of extremes using Stein's method, one notable instance being~\cite{AGG}.
+Compared to their method the advantage of~\cite{hj90} is that it does not require to control the conditional expectation of the field that emerges from the spatial Markov property.
+While for other interfaces, like the DGFF, the harmonic extension has a closed form in terms of random walk probabilities, the biharmonic extension is more subtle to bound, and~\cite{hj90} allow one to bypass this step. \item The main contribution of the article is the analysis of the covariance structure for a membrane model on the tree.
 We are not aware of any prior work which deals with the bilaplacian model on graphs beyond $\Z^d$, whilst there is an extensive literature on the discrete Gaussian free field on general graphs.
 We exploit the representation of the solution of a biharmonic Dirichlet problem in terms of the random walk on the graph.
 In the bulk the behaviour is easy to derive and is close to that of where $\tau_0$ is the first exit time from a bounded subgraph (see Section~\ref{section:rwrep}).
 Around the boundary additional effects arising out of boundary excursions kick in, in particular we will use the successive excursion times of the random walk and the local time of the random walk between two consecutive visits to the complement of a set.
 Control of such observables on general graphs will open up avenues for further interesting studies in the area of random interfaces.

-\item Although we consider regular trees we believe that our results can be extended to rooted trees where the same scaling limit for he maximum will hold.
+\item Although we consider regular trees we believe that our results can be extended to rooted trees where the same scaling limit for the maximum will hold.
 The case of Galton--Watson tree will be more challenging due to the randomness of the offspring distribution, but would be an intriguing direction to extend the study of random interfaces to random graphs.

 \end{itemize}

 \paragraph{Structure of the article}

 In Section~\ref{section:rwrep} we recall the random walk representation for the solution of the biharmonic Dirichlet problem for a general graph and also rewrite the formula in our set-up.
 In Section~\ref{section:proofthm:inf_vol} we show that the infinite volume membrane measure exists and provide a proof of Theorem~\ref{thm:inf_vol}.
 In Section~\ref{section:thm:max} we prove Theorem~\ref{thm:max} providing a limit for the expected maximum under the finite volume measure.
 In Section~\ref{section:proofthm:exp_max_0} we use the estimates to determine the fluctuations of the extremes in the infinite volume and prove Theorem \ref{thm:exp_max_0}.
 In Section~\ref{section:thm:max_0} we show the fluctuations of the maximum under the finite volume measure.
 Section \ref{section:lem:E_n_finer} is devoted to the proof of Lemma~\ref{lem:E_n_finer} which is related to finer estimates on the covariance of the model.